airswap/airswap-about/contracts/indexer.md

-Indexer and Index work together to manage onchain discovery.
+Indexer and Index work together to enable counterparty discovery.

 # Indexer